10 features Samsung’s Galaxy S20 phones have that Apple’s latest iPhones are missing

 - Visit Business Insider’s homepage for more stories.

-Earlier this week, Samsung unveiled its new Galaxy S20 lineup, which offers a camera setup with larger sensors, 5G support across all variants, and a screen with a higher refresh rate, among other changes.
-All of these features differentiate the new lineup from last year’s Galaxy S10 – and Apple’s latest iPhones.
+Samsung on Friday launched its new Galaxy S20 lineup, which offers a camera setup with larger sensors, 5G support across all variants, and a screen with a higher refresh rate, among other changes.
+All these features differentiate the lineup from last year’s Galaxy S10 – and Apple’s latest iPhones.

 Here’s a closer look at some of the features found on Samsung’s Galaxy S20 that are missing from the iPhone.